webix-hub/docs/data/api/refs/ui.pdfviewer_events.md

 {{api
 - api/link/ui.pdfviewer_onafterscroll_event.md - occurs when some webix view has been scrolled
 - api/link/ui.pdfviewer_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/link/ui.pdfviewer_onblur_event.md -
+- api/link/ui.pdfviewer_onblur_event.md - fires when focus is moved out of the view
 - api/link/ui.pdfviewer_ondestruct_event.md - occurs when component destroyed
-- api/link/ui.pdfviewer_onfocus_event.md -
+- api/link/ui.pdfviewer_onfocus_event.md - fires when a view gets focus
 - api/link/ui.pdfviewer_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.pdfviewer_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
 - api/ui.pdfviewer_onpagerender_event.md -